Media Backgrounder: Financial Advice – Who Needs It and Why.

 - Banning embedded commissions has been evaluated by securities regulators in many jurisdictions.
 Only four (Australia, the Netherlands, the UK and South Africa) have opted to proceed.

-- Securities regulators and governments in 10 other countries, including Sweden, Hong Kong, Germany, New Zealand, and Singapore, have examined this option and explicitly ruled out a total ban on embedded commissions because of concerns that it will create a potential advice gap.
+- Securities regulators and governments in at least 10many other countries, including Sweden, Hong Kong, Germany, New Zealand, and Singapore, have explicitly examined this option and ruled out a total ban on embedded commissions because of concerns that it will create a potential advice gap.

-- Europe, through MiFID II, has proposed to prohibit independent advisors from accepting commissions; however, the independent advice channel is one of the smallest channels in the European funds industry, representing just 11% of assets.
+- Europe, through MiFID II, prohibits independent advisors from accepting commissions; however, the independent advice channel is one of the smallest channels in the European funds industry, representing just 11% of assets.
 The vast majority of fund sales are made through banks, where the MiFID II prohibition does not apply.

 - With respect to embedded commissions, only 13% of total worldwide mutual fund assets of US$39.4 trillion are covered, or slated to be covered, by a ban.